| THE MANUFACTURE OF BRIAR PIPES

 and to remove all tars and resins.
 They are then stacked in well-ventilated

-drying sheds for a seasoning period of about 6 months.
+drying sheds for a seasoning period of at least 6 months.
 During this process

 ebauchons may split and must be discarded.
 After seasoning the wood is again

 examined for defects before being sorted according to shape, and cut into suitable

 sizes for the machines.

 The first stage is the shaping and boring of the bowl on the Bowl-Turning